Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Supervised Learning Algorithms/Ensemble Learning/README.md

    - Load and visualize synthetic binary data
    - Simulate a Random Forest with random decision thresholds
    - Build AdaBoost step by step with log-based weight updates
-   - Compare accuracy of ensemble models
+   - Compare the accuracy of ensemble models

 ---